kaimmej/module_terraform_streamProcess_S3toSQS/README.md

 ### 📦 Features

-- Encrypted S3 bucket for storing large payloads (SSE-KMS)
+- Encrypted S3 bucket for storing large payloads
 - Event notification from S3 to SQS
 - Encrypted SQS queue for claim-check messages
 - Environment-specific naming and tagging